LiveHelperChat/doc/docs/bot/collect-custom-attribute.md

 This message is shown before user enters any required information.

-### Confirmation message

-If validation passed this message is send to the visitor.
+### Execute trigger on validation failure

+You can choose to execute custom trigger on validation error.
+See [sample](bot/collecting-information-two-tries.md) how to allow a visitor to enter information two times before terminating a process.

 ### Validation error message

 If validation fails.
 This message is send to the visitor.

+### Success message

+If validation passed this message is send to the visitor.

 ### Execute trigger on success